-The first step in any aftercare routine is to wash your hand!
-Most infections are caused by dirty fingers.
+The first step in any aftercare routine is to wash your hands!

 Oral Piercing Aftercare

-- Ice: crushed ice is easier to deal with especially for tongue piercings.
+- Ice: crushed ice is easier to deal with, especially for tongue piercings.

 - Anti-inflammatories: OTC Ibuprofen or Naproxen Sodium (taken according to package directions) can help with swelling and pain associated with oral piercings.

 Non-Oral Piercing Aftercare

 - Wash your hands thoroughly prior to cleaning or touching your piercing.

 - Wet the end of a q-tip with saline or distilled water.